Intermesh/groupoffice-docs/using/holidays.rst

 Leave types
 -----------

-There are roughly two types of leave days: leave days (most commonly holidays) and special leave.
+Since version 6.6, there are roughly two types of leave days: leave days (most commonly holidays) and special leave.
 The main difference is that leave days are commonly budgeted by year, whereas special leave is incidental.
+Special leave needs to be budgeted separately, as different rules apply to different types of special leave.

 Holidays
 ````````